-- (i) Promotion Promotion rank for Assistant Primary School Masters/Mistresses. - Re-grading An Assistant Master/Mistress (ii) [including Assistant Master/Mistress (Student Guidance Teacher)] serving in the nominating primary/primary special school or the primary section of a special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Primary School Master/Mistress.
-In addition, for special schools, candidates should have successfully completed a course of training in education recognised Permanent Secretary. (updated on 1 September 2021)
+- (a) Promotion/Re-grading - (i) Promotion Promotion rank for Assistant Primary School Masters/Mistresses. - (ii) Re-grading An Assistant Master/Mistress [including Assistant Master/Mistress (Student Guidance Teacher)] serving in the nominating primary/primary special school or the primary section of a special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Primary School Master/Mistress.
+In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary. (updated on 1 September 2021) - (b) Direct Appointment